rerun-io/rerun/examples/python/point_tracks/README.md

     Args:
       point_track: The point track to log.
 Shape (num_time_steps, 2 or 3).
-      point_visbility: The visibility of each point in the point track.
+      point_visibility: The visibility of each point in the point track.
 Shape (num_time_steps,).
       time_steps: The time steps for each point in the point tracks.
 Shape (num_time_steps,).
     """
     for i, point_track in enumerate(point_tracks):